RepakaRamateja/RealTimeAnalyticsSystem/README.md

    Approach:

-Started with a storm topology that calculates TopN Hashtags and then wrote new Bolt that kes TopN Hash tags with a streaming join of real-time tweets.
+Started with a storm topology that calculates TopN Hashtags and then wrote new Bolt that takes TopN Hash tags with a streaming join of real-time tweets.
 Finally visualized only tweets that contain the TopN Hashtags.

    Technologies Used: